 about mimimimosa

-Founded in 2004, mimimimosa collaborated with Anna Sui on her runway presentation during New York Fashion Week in 2005 and has been featured in The New York Times, Teen Vogue, and the MoMA catalog, among others.
+Founded in 2004, mimimimosa collaborated with Anna Sui on her runway presentation during New York Fashion Week and has been featured in The New York Times, Teen Vogue, and the MoMA catalog, among others.

 about the designer